NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Groetus - Moderate Boon.md

-**Moderate Boon:** Groetus grants you knowledge to further the end times.
+Groetus grants you knowledge to further the end times.
 Each week, he sends you a cryptic, incoherent message about something important to the end times that will happen in the coming week.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*